m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

-Looking back to the previous image, you can see the apple by starting at the top-left and moving 5 grid positions down.
+Looking back to the previous image, you can see the apple by starting at the top-left and moving down by 5 grid positions.

 ### The variable `direction`